 Anyway, file suit against Arizona.

-John Kyle not backing down from his version of what was uh said by Obama to him in the oval orifice.
+John Kyle not backing down from his version of what was said by Obama to him in the Oval Orifice.

-He says Obama said, Look, I'm not gonna secure the border because if I did that, then you guys, um, you guys would not be serious about comprehensive immigration reform, which means uh voter registration.
+He says Obama said, Look, I'm not going to secure the border because if I did that, then you guys, you guys would not be serious about comprehensive immigration reform, which means voter registration.

 Amnesty is the single largest voter registration drive which has ever occurred in the country.

-Eight senators addressed a letter to Obama asking for answers to questions about a plan that would allow Janet Napolitano to provide uh an amnesty if they can't secure enough votes for a bill in the Senate.
+Led by Senator Charles Grassley of Iowa, eight senators addressed a letter to Obama asking for answers to questions about a plan that would allow Janet Napolitano to provide an amnesty if they can't secure enough votes for a bill in the Senate.

-They're just gonna deem that Senate bill to have passed.
+They're just going to deem that Senate bill to have passed.

 The letter was sent to Obama earlier yesterday.